 7.6 Reconciliation of Sublessee's Expense Payments.
 After the close of each Expense Year after the Base Year, Sublessor shall issue a statement to Sublessee setting forth the actual Sublessee's Expense Payment payable by Sublessee with respect to such Expense Year, which statement shall reflect the Building 1 Expenses for such Expense Year, the Base Year Costs and Sublessee's Share of the excess of such Building 1 Expenses over the Base Year Costs.
 As part of any such statement setting forth the actual Sublessee's Expense Payment due and payable by Sublessee, Sublessor shall disclose the methodology used by Sublessor with respect to the calculation of Sublessee's Expense Payment, and shall provide copies of the applicable Statement (as defined in Section 4.4.1 of the Master Lease) of Direct Expenses within 30 days after it was received by Sublessor from Landlord indicating the date on which Sublessor received such Statement and reasonable documentation regarding the allocation of Direct Expenses to Building 1 and any gross-up adjustments made pursuant to Article 4.2.6 of the Master Lease or pursuant to Section 7.4.4 above.
-If the estimated Sublessee's Expense Payments made by Sublessee for the applicable Expense Year are less than the actual Sublessee's Expense Payment for such Expense Year, Sublessee shall pay such deficiency to Sublessor within 30 days following Sublessee's receipt of Sublessor's statement.
-If the estimated Sublessee's Expense Payments made by Sublessee for such Expense Year exceed the actual Sublessee's Expense Payment for such Expense Year, then Sublessee's Expense Payments made by Sublessee under this Sublessee (or upon the expiration of this Sublessee, a refund to Sublessee) for the amount of such overpayment.
+If the estimated Sublessee's Expense Payments made by Sublessee for the applicable Expense Year are less than the actual Sublessee's Expense Payment for such Expense Year, Sublessee shall pay such deficiency to Sublessor within 30 days following Sublessee's Expense Payment for such Expense Year, then Sublessee's Expense Payments made by Sublessee for such Expense Year exceed the actual Sublessee's Expense Payment for such Expense Year, then Sublessee shall be entitled to a credit against Rent next due by Sublessee under this Sublease (or upon the expiration of this Sublease, a refund to Sublessee) for the amount of such overpayment.